zhengwhyukfaan-ben/zhengbensharingdaily/Math textbooks/README.md

 # Math textbooks
 This is a folder including some mathematics textbooks.
-I classify them by the fields of Mathematics.
+I classify them by the categories of Mathematics.

 Including: